-A spreadsheet is a file made out of cells or, more specifically, rows and columns.
-Its purpose is to store and organize data in it.
-So, it helps with arranging the data and also doing various mathematical calculations with it.
-What makes spreadsheets so unique are the diverse operations you can use over a cell or multiple cells.
-For instance, summing the value in specific cells, or counting cells, rows, et cetera.
+A spreadsheet is a file made up of cells or, more specifically, rows and columns.
+Its purpose is to store and organize data.
+Spreadsheets can also help arrange the data while performing various mathematical calculations.
+What makes spreadsheets so unique are the diverse operations you can use on singular or multiple cells.
+For instance, summing the value of a specific range of cells, rows, etc.

-Some of the most used spreadsheets are Google Sheets and Microsoft Excel.
-Over time, storing data in spreadsheets has become the most popular way of storing data.
-The particular reason for the circumstance is because of how easy it is to use, its simplicity, and its accessibility.
+Some of the most common spreadsheets are Google Sheets and Microsoft Excel.
+Over time, spreadsheets have become the most popular way of storing data.
+The particular reason for this is due to the ease of use, simplicity, and accessibility.

 What Is a Database?

 We encounter databases in everyday life, sometimes without even realizing it.
 At its core, a database is a collection of information that is organized in a way that allows it to be easily searched, accessed, and updated.
 Databases can take many forms, and allow users to easily analyze and update their data.

 One type of database that has become increasingly popular in recent years is the online database.
 An online database is a web-based tool that allows users to store, organize, and manage data from anywhere with an internet connection.
 With an online database, multiple users can access and update the same data at the same time, making collaboration and data sharing much easier.

 What Are the Differences Between a Spreadsheet and a Database?

 - You can share spreadsheets amongst a group of people.
 Even though they are not meant to be manipulated by multiple people, they can be shared for smaller projects.

 - Spreadsheets are beginner-friendly.
 No matter how much experience you have (or none), it's simple to learn how to use spreadsheets.

 - Spreadsheets are very flexible.
 If you decide through your project that you want to change certain things - it is very simple to do so.